Automotive-project/CarND-Semantic-Segmentation/README.md

 # Acknowledgements
 - Ong Chin-Kiat (chinkiat), Phu Nguyen (phmagic), and Mohamed Eltohamy shared extra training data from CARLA.
 - Phu Nguyen (phmagic) shared a nice tip that OpenCV was faster than PIL for encoding to PNG format.

 # Appendix B - Other Dataset support
 ## Datasets

-To switch datasets, look at the start of run() in main.py and replace helper.KittiDataset with for exmaple  helper.LyftData **Kitti**
+To switch datasets, look at the start of run() in main.py and replace helper.KittiDataset with for exmaple helper.LyftData

+**Kitti**

 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.

 **Cityscape**

 Register at [The Cityscapes Dataset](https://www.cityscapes-dataset.com/downloads/).
 Download gtFine_trainvaltest.zip and leftImg8bit_trainvaltest.zip.
 Extrac both to `data`folder such that you have `data/gtFine` and `datas/leftImg8bit`.

 **kitti2015**

 Download data_semantics.zip and provide path to the folder containing *image_2*.

 **Robust Vision Challenge**

 Download and setup devkit and provide path to rob_devkit/segmentation/datasets_kitti2015 it brings in additional support for following datasets.

 - [WildDash](http://wilddash.cc/)
 - [ScanNet](http://www.scan-net.org/)
-## Start

 **Run**
 Run the following command to run the project: